nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **A**: No, all your data is stored locally, no need to fear a potential data hack.

 **Q**: Do I have to save before exiting the application for my data to safely backed up on my computer? <br>
-**A**: All your data is saved on your computer as soon as you enter in the command.
+**A**: All your data is saved on your computer as soon as you enter the command in.
 There is no need to manually save your data.
 In the event of a power outage, all your data will be safe.

 **Q**: Where do I go if I have issues with LoveBook? <br>